-In 2014, LAWA worked with IUSD to develop their First Work Plan which will outline which schools are scheduled for design and construction phases first.
-Once the Work Plan is received and approved, LAWA will request authority from the Board of Airport Commissioners (BOAC) to release the first \$10 million allocation.
+In the spring of 2015, LAWA worked with IUSD to develop their First Work Plan which will outline which schools are scheduled for design and construction phases first.
+The District identified Payne Elementary, and Woodworth Elementary and Woodworth Child Development Center for the schools in the First Work Plan.